 Young African leaders equip youth in 12 countries with skills for workforce success

 In the next 20 years, unprecedented demographic changes will result in youth making up 60% of Africa’s population.
 Youth have the potential to play critical roles as protagonists and workers who shape the future of their regions, but they must be equipped with the right skills to thrive.
-Twelve young leaders and Mandela Washington Fellows recognized this need and leveraged an opportunity to help youth in their communities develop skills to thrive in the 21st century.
+Twelve young leaders and Mandela Washington Fellowship Alumni recognized this need and leveraged an opportunity to help youth in their communities develop skills to thrive in the 21st century.

 The young leaders completed IREX’s Training of Trainers for the Youth Essential Skills (YES) Toolkit to become ‘YES Champions.'
 Within 3 months, they delivered trainings to 273 youth in Angola, Cameroon, Comoros, Democratic Republic of Congo, Eswatini, Lesotho, Liberia, Mali, Niger, Nigeria, Zambia, and Zimbabwe.